 The Regional Forester and Forest Supervisor have issued orders that restrict or close the use of certain areas.
 See Public Notices below for the links to special orders or stop by the closest Forest Service Office while in the Rio Grande National Forest to view the closures that are currently in effect.

-Access to some forest roads and trails is closed.
+Most roads are closed for resource protection March 1 through May 21, 2015.
 Don't be delayed on the road!
 Click on the link, right column-->, to the road conditions for the district you will be visiting, or call the District Office for information before you depart.

 PLEASE CALL 719-657-3321 for "REAL TIME" CONDITION REPORTS.

 Many roads are not plowed free of snow during the winter and can become physically impassable due to ice and snow.
 Travel these roads with extra caution and be prepared for winter emergency conditions.
-Some roads may become groomed snowmobile trails during winter, and thus are closed to wheeled vehicles.
-In March, many roads are temporarily closed due to mud season and the need to protect soft road beds from rutting and erosion.
+Some roads may become groomed snowmobile trails during winter, and thus are SIGNED CLOSED to wheeled vehicles.
+In February, March and April, MANY ROADS ARE CLOSED FOR THE MUD SEASON and the need to protect soft road beds from rutting and erosion.